ansu555/Algorand_prototype-v0.0.1/README.md

 # 10xSwap: AI-Powered Algorand DEX

-10xSwap is a modern web application that allows users to explore cryptocurrency markets, manage assets, and execute  transactions across multiple network Algorand.
+10xSwap is a modern web application that allows users to explore cryptocurrency markets, manage assets, and execute transactions on the Algorand blockchain.
 It features an AI-powered chat agent that can understand natural language commands to perform actions like checking balances, getting token prices, and executing swaps and transfers.

 ## Table of Contents